TcMenu/IoAbstraction/README.md

 # IoAbstraction for Arduino and mbed summary

-This library provides several useful extensions that make programming Arduino for non-trivial tasks simpler.
+This library provides several useful extensions that make programming Arduino / mbed for non-trivial tasks simpler.
 There are many different practical and familiar examples packaged with it in the `examples` folder.
 Below I cover each of the main functions briefly with a link to more detailed documentation.
+The API is almost identical between Arduino and mbed making it easier to port between the two.

 ## Full API documentation